Canada Immigration

 With this option, you might be able to receive an eTA in only a few hours if you don't have more time to prepare.
 At peak times, this is the one.
 You can get a Canada eTA in as little as one day (your eTA can be authorized quicker than you expect).

-Visitors from Malta should ensure they have valid travel insurance before departing for Canada.
+You will need to provide proof that you have paid for travel insurance for Canada.
 You will also need to provide proof that you have paid for travel insurance that covers Canada in order for the Canadian government to finish processing your eTA application.
 It is strongly advised that you get health travel insurance to ensure a joyful and safe vacation to Canada.

 5. Denied Canada eTA Because of Criminal Record

 An arrest or drunk driving event, like a criminal conviction, might result in a denial of an eTA application.
-Impaired driving is a severe felony in Canada, thus any similar occurrence might be troublesome even if it was not illegal where it happened (such as a low or mid-range drunk driving infraction).
+Canada assesses inadmissibility based on how the offense is classified under Canadian law, even if the act was treated differently in the country where it occurred.
 As a result, most DUI convictions in the United States, as well as drunk driving charges in Australia and the United Kingdom, can disqualify a person from acquiring an eTA.

 6. Do People Get Denied Entry to Canada?

 Due to the long processing times for TRP applications, if someone has booked a flight to Canada but is unable to obtain an eTA due to a criminal conviction, they may not have enough time to resolve the issue before booking their trip.
-Drink-driving offenses, such as a drink-driving traffic offense in Australia and a drink-driving conviction in the United States, can also result in someone being barred from Canada for a criminal offense and prevent them from being approved for an eTA.
+Driving under the influence (DUI)—even a single offense—can make a traveler inadmissible to Canada for a criminal offense and prevent them from being approved for an eTA.

 7. Frequently asked questions about Canada ETA for Maltese citizens